nwjs/nw.js/tests/README.md

 suitable for automatic tests system.

 ### -o, --output <name>
-Output result to a file, this is usually used together with `json_file` reporter, so we can write the results of test to the file in the format of JSON.
+Output result to a file, this is usually used together with `json` reporter, so we can write the results of test to the file in the format of JSON.